 LING 501 Formal Foundations of Linguistics

 LING 511 Introduction to Japanese Linguistics (or Chinese, Arabic, language of choice)

 LING 544 Typology and Universals

 Other classes may be identified to fulfill the elective requirement.
 In particular, courses in the Departments of Public Health and Nursing may be appropriate for Audiology students.
-Students should submit courses for approval to their advisor on a case‐by‐case basis.
+Students should submit courses for approval to the Director of Graduate Studies.

 Please refer to the Graduate Student Handbook for students who are pursuing this program of study.